Who Killed AI?

 Who Killed AI? is a studio album by Kenny Garrett and Svoy, released on April 12, 2024, on Mack Avenue Records.
 The album consists of seven non-stop compositions and was recorded mostly at Garrett's home with pre and post-production stages taking place at Svoy's residence in New Jersey.
 The album is the first electronic record by Garrett.

+Reception

+Matt Collar of AllMusic wrote, :They craft sonic"lly adventurous tracks that wouldn't sound out of place at a rave, but they also feature plenty of propulsive, harmonically nuanced improvisation.
+Much of this is due to Garrett's crisp, motivic style and his kinetic lines push nicely off Svoy's textured, groove-based soundscapes."